mna/0value/posts/Let the Doer Do it.md

 ---
 Author: Martin Angers
-Title: Let the Doer Do it - a humble recommendation for Go packages that make HTTP requests
+Title: Let the Doer Do it
 Date:
 Description: There are lots of Go packages out there that make HTTP requests, maybe because they wrap a RESTful API or they do web crawling, etc. Regardless of the reason, at some point they use an *http.Client to make those requests.
 This article is a recommendation on how I believe this client should be managed.
 Lang: en
 ---

-# Let the Doer Do it - a humble recommendation for Go packages that make HTTP requests
+# Let the Doer Do it

+<small>(a humble recommendation for Go packages that make HTTP requests)</small>

 There are lots of Go packages out there that make HTTP requests, maybe because they wrap a RESTful API or they do web crawling, etc. Regardless of the reason, at some point they use an `*http.Client` to make those requests.
 This article is a recommendation on how I believe this client should be managed in the context of reusable packages.
 But let's start by looking at various common ways it is used, and why this isn't optimal.